ITA Airways: 2021

 However, on 8 January 2021, the European Commission sent a letter to the Italian Permanent Representative to the European Union calling for Italy to launch an "open, transparent, non-discriminatory and unconditional tender" to shed Alitalia assets.
 The letter consisted of 62 requests for clarification, rejecting the idea that the old carrier could sell its assets to the new company with no open bidding.
-The letter stated that ITA should not retain the Alitalia brand since the brand is an emblematic indicator of continuity.
+The letter stated that ITA should not retain the Alitalia brand, as it is an emblematic indicator of continuity.
 The European Commission suggested that the combined aviation, ground handling, and maintenance businesses should be sold separately to a third party.
 It also suggested that slots must be sold, and that the MilleMiglia program in its entirety could not be transferred to the new corporate entity.

 On 26 August 2021, ITA officially opened ticket sales on its newly launched website.

 On 27 August 2021, ITA applied for an Exemption and a Foreign Air Carrier Permit with the United States Department of Transportation.
 The document noted the airline's intention to start flying to New York-JFK, Boston and Miami in 2021, Los Angeles and Washington-Dulles in 2022, and Chicago-O'Hare and San Francisco in 2023.
 The same document stated that before the start of its flight operations, planned for 15 October 2021, ITA would acquire certain assets from Alitalia – Società Aerea Italiana S.p.A., and that ITA would also participate in a public tender to acquire the "Alitalia" brand.

 On 30 September 2021, ITA announced that it would work with Airbus as a "strategic partner", providing details of its fleet plans.
 The airline announced a Memorandum of Understanding with Airbus for the purchase of 10 Airbus A330neo, 7 Airbus A220 and 11 Airbus A320neo aircraft, for a total of 28, along with an agreement with Air Lease Corporation to lease an additional 31 new Airbus aircraft, including the Airbus A350-900.

 On 22 October 2021, former Alitalia employees who had not been rehired protested against ITA.
-Women at the demonstration shouted slogans wearing only white nightgowns.
+Women at the demonstration shouted slogans while wearing only white nightgowns.
 Company CEO Alfredo Altavilla called the protest "a national shame".

 ITA officially joined the SkyTeam alliance on 29 October 2021, but for the time being only for one year until new owners have been found and a long-term strategy has been made.

-Starting on 2 December 2021, ITA started carrying flights with the Pope when making pastoral and state visits to a country starting with Pope Francis, replacing Alitalia for most outbound papal flights.
+From 2 December 2021, ITA started carrying flights with the Pope when making pastoral and state visits to a country starting with Pope Francis, replacing Alitalia for most outbound papal flights.
 The Pope's flight is often nicknamed "Shepherd One" by the press, while the actual callsign is "Volo Papale" (papal flight, in Italian) followed by a serial number.